 Converting a Whole Herb Formula Template into an Extract Formula

 As noted in the last Mayway Newsletter, Formula Templates have been created in our Prescription service based on source information from China.
-Whole Herb formula templates can be converted to Extract formulas by following these conversion steps:
+Whole Herb formula templates can be converted to Extract formulas by following these conversion steps, or by watching the following video:

 - Log in to Mayway’s website and click “Prescriptions”.
 This will bring you to a page titled “My Prescriptions”.